-...among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, [emphasis added]
+...among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind

-Once again, much more to come on this, but the way African church father Augustine talked about this is "disordered desires."
+Once again, much more to come on this, but the way Augustine talked about this is "disordered desires."

 We either love the wrong things, or love the right thing in the wrong order.
 So it's not bad to say love your career.
-But when you love it more than your child that's a disordered love, and it will wreak havoc in your soul, and that of the people you parent.
+But when you love it more than your son, your daughter, that's a disordered love, and it will wreak havoc in your soul, and that of the people you parent.

-It's not bad to love your child.
+It's not bad to love your teenager or your kid.
 But when you love him or her more than God, that's a disordered love.
-And it will wreak havoc in you and other people in our society.
+And it will wreak havoc on you and other people in our society.

-To continue the financial example...One of the reasons the accumulation of debt has become normalized is because it plays to our disordered desires for comfort and approval and power and control.
-They aren't being forced on us, we think we want them.
+To continue the financial, consumerism example.
+One of the reasons accumulation of debt has become normalized is because it plays to our disordered desires for comfort and approval and power and control.
+They aren't being forced on us, we want them.
 And in this way, the world and our flesh team up against us.
-The world normalizes something that gets attached to a disordered desire in us, and we think we are getting what we want.

-The Devil
+The devil